bentoml/BentoML/docs/source/concepts.rst

           return self.artifacts.model.predict(df)

-Each BentoService class can contain multiple models declared through the :code:`@bentoml.artifact` API, and multiple APIs for accessing this service.
-Each API definition requires a :code:`InputAdapter` type, which defines the expected input data format of this API.
+Each BentoService class can contain multiple ML models through the :code:`@bentoml.artifact` decorator.
+And multiple inference APIs can be defined for client to access this service.
+Each inference API requires a input type specified via an :code:`InputAdapter` instance, which defines the expected input data type and data format of this API.
 BentoML provides API input adapters that covers most model serving use cases including :code:`DataframeInput`, :code:`TfTensorInput`, :code:`ImageInput` and :code:`JsonInput`.
+BentoML by default will automatically detect the output type at runtime based on the return value of the API function, user can also specify an output type, e.g. :code:`@api(input=DataframeInput(), output=JsonOutput())`.

 Once an ML model is trained, a BentoService instance can bundle with the trained model